skyflowapi/skyflow-python/README.md

 #### Insert

-To insert data into the vault from the integrated application, use the insert(records: dict, options: InsertOptions) method of the Skyflow client.
-The records parameter takes an array of records to be inserted into the vault.
-The options parameter takes a Skyflow.InsertOptions object.
-See below:
+To insert data into the vault use the insert(records: dict, options: InsertOptions) method.
+The records parameter is a dictionary that must have a `records` key which has an array of records to be inserted into the vault as it's value.
+The options parameter takes a Skyflow.InsertOptions object, as shown below:

 ```python
 from skyflow.Vault import InsertOptions